lgatto/TeachingMaterial/README.md

 This course was set up and taught by Meena Choi and Laurent Gatto in the frame the of the
 [May Institute](http://computationalproteomics.ccis.northeastern.edu/programs/beginners-statistics-in-r/),
 at the Northeastern University, Boston, MA from 3 to 5 May 2017.
+The theoretical lectures were taught by Olga Vitek.

 ### Suggested reading